-Prerequisites: EN355 and ED315.
+Prerequisites: ED130, EN355, ED315 or PY202

-375 Theory and Methods of Teaching Reading
+375 Theory and Methods of Teaching Elementary Reading

 Reading methods introduces knowledge and strategies for teaching reading and language arts at the elementary level.
 Students learn about instructional strategies, developing a classroom context for literacy, and the relationship between reading and assessment.
 Topics include guided reading, literature circles, emergent literacy, comprehension, phonics, language conventions, and children's literature.
-Prerequisites: ED130 and ED340.
-A required 20 hour practicum is an integral part of this course.
+A required 20 hour clinical experience at a lab school is an integral part of this course.